steventhorne/legendmud_tintin/README.md

 # Overview

-This is an all-in-one package for Tintin++ to play LegendMUD.
+This is an all-in-one package for TinTin++ to play LegendMUD.
 A few of the features include:
 - An autologin system
 - A map with mapping triggers